-This example shows how to compare multiple types of responses side by side, including both time-domain and frequency-domain responses, using the interactive LTI Viewer tool.
+This example shows how to compare multiple types of responses side by side, including both time-domain and frequency-domain responses, using the interactive Linear System Analyzer tool.

 Obtain models whose responses you want to compare.